carpentries/mentoring-program/program-outline.md

 ## Carpentries Mentoring Program Synopsis

-The Carpentries want to offer opportunities to help community members learn and grow.
-Accordingly, mentoring is one professional development opportunity we offer our growing instructor pool.
+Mentoring is a professional development opportunity that The Carpentries offer our growing instructor pool to help community members learn and grow.

 The Mentoring Program supports instructors in a variety of ways.
 Whether you are a new instructor preparing to teach your first workshop, a seasoned instructor hoping to launch workshops in a new community, or an instructor excited about getting involved with lesson development and maintenance, mentoring will help you gain the confidence, technical skills, and teaching skills you need to reach your goal.